Paranoia is a Mental Illness? - The Exaggerated DistrustTweet

 Sometimes it is the case that paranoia is caused by the use of a particular drug or medication.
 In this case, it is possible that discontinuing that substance may completely reverse the symptoms of paranoia.

-Facts about Paranoid personality
+Facts about Paranoid Personality Disorder

 Self Help Tips for Paranoia